New York Employers Can Eliminate Buddy Punching With Biometric Time Clocks

 Implementing a Geometry Scan Time Clock

-Employers who wish to eliminate time card fraud and buddy punching can do so with hand geometry time clocks.
-SwipeClock offers geometric hand scan time clocks such as the GT-400 Handkey for New York employers, as well as employers in other states.
+Employers who wish to eliminate time card fraud and buddy punching can do so with scanning time clocks.
+Swipeclock offers innovative time clocks for New York employers, as well as employers in other states.

 There are several things that these employers should do to ensure a smooth transition from employees.